devittfrank/jmeterparser/README.md

-# Jmeter Jtl Xml Output Parser
+# Jmeter Xml Output Parser

 ## Description:
 This parser will properly format a jmeter jtl file output for use with the Universal Agent.
 There is a sample output file in the test directory.